Which Piercings Hurt Most & Least? (Pain Scale)

 If you begin to experience pain or soreness in the first week or so, there are a couple of easy ways you can manage the discomfort:

 Ice is an easy, free, and readily available painkiller.
 Ice is well-known for reducing swelling, which you are likely to encounter in the first few days after having your new piercing done.

-Don't have any ice in your freezer?
+Don’t have any ice in your freezer?
 Not to worry, you can use a frozen bag of vegetables or an ice pack as a substitute.
 Although it is not recommended to apply the ice directly to the area.
-Instead, cover whatever ice based product you are using with a clean rag or paper towels to prevent acquainting your wound with bacteria.
+Instead, cover whatever ice-based product you are using with a clean rag or paper towels to prevent acquainting your wound with bacteria.
 Likewise, it is not advisable to apply creams and ointments to the area for the exact same reason.

 Another insider trick to lessen the pain after a piercing is to use a chamomile compress.
-Chamomile is a natural healing agent.
+Chamomile is a natural healing and soothing agent.
 It can help your piercing heal more swiftly with less scarring.

 All you need to make a chamomile compress is a few chamomile tea bags, the kind you can get at any grocery store.
 Make yourself a soothing cup of tea.
 Next, take the used tea bag and either let it cool or pop it in the fridge.

 As soon as it’s cool enough to touch comfortably hold the tea bag against your piercing for a few minutes.
 It will soothe the pain and promote healing.
 You can do this a few times each day if necessary.

 You can also save the brewed tea and use that with a cotton ball later in the day to soothe the area.
 Do not redip the cotton ball into the tea or it will become contaminated – use a fresh cotton ball each time and the tea can last for a few treatments.